justmars/corpus-unpdf/docs/index.md

 It's not a document format like `.txt`, `.docx`, `.md`, etc. where elements of a document such as (a) layout, (b) words, (c) lines, etc. can be extracted easily.

-Instead, PDFs are set of instructions that produce a human-comprehensible, yet machine-confusing outputs.
+Instead, PDFs are a set of instructions that produce a human-comprehensible, yet machine-confusing outputs.

 Humans can eyeball these outputs and understand the result.
 Machines however can only parse and make a guess as to its contents.
 Put another way: